Giant Bomb: Video

 Thursday Night Throwdown was a live weekly multiplayer show.
 Members of the editorial team played a game with and for users to watch and interact via Twitch.
 Tim Schafer and Double Fine was in attendance for the episode featuring Iron Brigade (which was then known as Trenched).
 Preceding the release of the 2011 video game Bastion was the video diary series Building the Bastion, a collaboration with Giant Bomb and the creators of Bastion, Supergiant Games.
 Documented events featured include the in-house development of the game, public showings at PAX Prime 2011 and eventually gaining Warner Bros. as a publishing partner.
 Giant Bomb chose not to review the game.

 In December 2011, prior to the launch of Star Wars: The Old Republic, the website streamed Star Wars Galaxies during its final 5 hours before being shut down.
 Kotaku reported events as they happened on the Giant Bomb stream, including a player versus player event between the Star Wars factions the Galactic Empire and The Rebels, as well as an appearance from the Force Ghost of Obi-Wan Kenobi as depicted in The Empire Strikes Back and Return of the Jedi.

+Other recurring video series include "Unprofessional Fridays", in which the staff play random games together; "Blight Club", in which Ryckert, Grubb, and Minotti play through poorly-received games; and the Voicemail Dump Truck, a call in show.
+Following their independence, Giant Bomb stated that the majority of future videos would be available to view without a premium subscription.

-Quick Look
+Quick Look videos

 The site regularly posts Quick Looks, 20-90 minute videos showing unedited gameplay footage of a single game, featuring uncensored commentary from staff members playing the game, or watching others play.
 Video game YouTube celebrity John "TotalBiscuit" Bain, who modelled his own video series WTF is... after Quick Looks, describes this new video format as a mix of both entertainment and critique, combined with the essence of a Let's Play video.
 The feature has been used to profile highly anticipated games, give mention to lesser-known games, or to intentionally showcase bad games for humorous purposes.
 Quick Looks by Giant Bomb of lesser-known games are often more publicized by their respective developers or communities, such as the fighting game community, as a sign of mainstream recognition.
 In covering Quick Looks, Dave LeClair of MakeUseOf focused on the format only on the entertainment merit of the Giant Bomb staff playing a given game, citing Quick Looks of Euro Truck Simulator 2, Wipeout: The Game, and the Trains Vs Zombies downloadable content of RailWorks 3 as games LeClair had no interest in playing but recommended as fun viewing in a Quick Look.